 by Catherine Pratt

-Do you find yourself getting so angry with people all the time?
+Do you find yourself feeling so angry and upset with everyone around you all the time?

 It can be frustrating and often you'll feel bad afterwards for having been so out of control with your anger.
-But, you don't know why you do it or how to control it.
-So, where to start?
+You may not even know why you feel so angry all the time.
+You just know that's how you feel.

 A great place to start when trying to gain control over your temper is figuring out the real feeling behind the emotion.
 So, the next time you get angry with someone, take a step back and ask yourself, "Why am I so angry?"
 What's really going on here?